camptocamp/c2cgeoportal/docker/qgisserver/README.md

 ## Run the tests:

-Build the tests docker image with tests and required dependencies and run tests.
+Build the tests Docker image with tests and required dependencies and run tests.

 ```bash
 make tests